Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Abstract

 \section{Abstract}

-Seaweed biomass offers significant potential for climate mitigation, but large-scale, autonomous open-ocean farms are required to fully exploit it.
-Such farms typically have low propulsion and are heavily influenced by ocean currents.
-We want to design a controller that maximizes seaweed growth over months by taking advantage of the non-linear time-varying ocean currents for reaching high-growth regions.
-The complex dynamics and underactuation make this challenging even when the currents are known.
-This is even harder when only short-term imperfect forecasts with increasing uncertainty are available.
-We propose a dynamic programming-based method to efficiently solve for the optimal growth value function when true currents are known.
-We additionally present three extensions when as in reality only forecasts are known: (1) our method's resulting value function can be used as feedback policy to obtain the growth-optimal control for all states and times, allowing closed-loop control equivalent to re-planning at every time step hence mitigating forecast errors, (2) a feedback policy for long-term optimal growth beyond forecast horizons using seasonal average current data as terminal reward, and (3) a discounted finite-time \ac{DP} formulation to account for increasing ocean current estimate uncertainty.
-We evaluate our approach through 30-day simulations of floating seaweed farms in realistic Pacific Ocean current scenarios.
-Our method demonstrates an achievement of 95.8\% of the best possible growth using only 5-day forecasts.
-This confirms the feasibility of using low-power propulsion and optimal control for enhanced seaweed growth on floating farms under real-world conditions.
+Seaweed biomass presents a substantial opportunity for climate mitigation, yet to realize its potential, farming must be expanded to the vast open oceans.
+However, in the open ocean neither anchored farming nor floating farms with powerful engines are economically viable.
+Thus, a potential solution are farms that operate by \textit{going with the flow}, utilizing minimal propulsion to strategically leverage beneficial ocean currents.
+In this work, we focus on low-power autonomous seaweed farms and design controllers that maximize seaweed growth by taking advantage of ocean currents.
+We first introduce a \ac{DP} formulation to solve for the growth-optimal value function when the true currents are known.
+However, in reality only short-term imperfect forecasts with increasing uncertainty are available.
+Hence, we present three additional extensions.
+Firstly, we use frequent replanning to mitigate forecast errors.
+Second, to optimize for long-term growth, we extend the value function beyond the forecast horizon by estimating the expected future growth based on seasonal average currents.
+Lastly, we introduce a discounted finite-time \ac{DP} formulation to account for the increasing uncertainty in future ocean current estimates.
+We empirically evaluate our approach with 30-day simulations of farms in realistic ocean conditions.
+Our method achieves 95.8\% of the best possible growth using only 5-day forecasts.
+This demonstrates that low-power propulsion is a promising method to operate autonomous seaweed farms in real-world conditions.